 In this blog post, we will discuss what DCM is (including primary and secondary DCM), the symptoms to watch for, and information about how heart problems are treated in dogs.
-I’m also going to deep dive into OFA heart health testing protocols AND the controversial nutritional DCM debate.
+I’m also going to deep dive into OFA heart health testing protocols AND the controversial grain-free foods and nutritional DCM debate.

 We will also provide information on how you can help keep your Great Dane healthy and prevent DCM from developing!